FurryCoders/FAAPI/README.md

 To access session cookies, consult the manual of the browser used to log in.

-*Note:* it is important to not logout of the session the cookies belong to, otherwise they will no longer work.
+*Note:* it is important to not logout of the session the cookies belong to, otherwise they will no longer work.<br/>
 *Note:* as of April 2022 only cookies `a` and `b` are needed.

 ### User Agent